November 30, 2017

 Countdowns are fun, and countdowns that include surprises are even better.
 Tomorrow marks the start of advent calendar season and, whether or not you celebrate Christmas, crafting a calendar is a winter activity anyone can enjoy.
 If making a month’s worth of treat containers sounds daunting, don’t worry.
 We’ve collected ten of our favorite DIY ideas that are totally doable.
 Some are made for filling with prizes while others feature family bonding ideas.
 Whichever one you choose, making winter mornings something to look to forward is the type of holiday magic we can all appreciate.

-With some paint and yarn, I transformed a peg board into a 2-D Christmas tree (above).
+With some paint and yarn, we transformed a peg board into a 2-D Christmas tree (above).
 Paper ornaments, hung with mini clothespins, flip to reveal fun family activities.
 Get the full how to from Country Living.

 For an easy option that packs a graphic punch, check out Super Make It’s paper bag advent calendar for Parents magazine.
 Add clothespins to painted triangles to create a forest of cheery trees that will brighten up any room.